minxinz/ReactNativeProgress/README.md

 # What is React Native

-React Native lets you build mobile apps using only JavaScript.
-It uses the same design as React, letting you compose a rich mobile UI from declarative components.
+React Native allows you to build mobile apps only with JavaScript.
+It shares the same design with React and lets you compose a rich mobile UI from declarative components.
 With React Native, you don't build a “mobile web app”, an “HTML5 app”, or a “hybrid app”.
-You build a real mobile app that's indistinguishable from an app built using Objective-C or Java.
+You build a real mobile app that indistinguishable from an app built with Objective-C or Java.
 React Native uses the same fundamental UI building blocks as regular iOS and Android apps.
-You just put those building blocks together using JavaScript and React.
+You can just combine those building blocks using JavaScript and React Native.

 # react-native-circular-progress